bartchr808/machine-learning/projects/capstone/Emotion Classification/README.md

 If running into issue with not being able to import name weakref, run: `pip install backports.weakref`

-If getting error `No module named google.protobuf`, run: `conda install protobuf` assuming you are in a conda environment
+If getting error `No module named google.protobuf`, run: `conda install protobuf`